 Parents can expect regular communications from the school alerting them to their child’s absences, but once a student’s absences approach 5 or more in a class, our administrators and teachers will become involved to work with families to address the root causes of the attendance concerns.
 Student Services will become involved to provide support if the situation warrants.
 Please email [email protected] to notify the school of a student absence.

 Please keep in mind that students can be withdrawn from a course if they miss in excess of 20 classes in a semester, however our ultimate goal is to avoid that and to work as a team with families to keep absences to a minimum.

-All students who are late to class are required to sign in using the kiosks in the main office.
-Any student who is less than 20 minutes late and signs in at the office will have their attendance changed to LATE.
-If a student signs in more than 20 minutes late, their attendance will be shown as UNVERIFIED.
-A parent or guardian may choose to excuse the late.
+All students who are late to class are to go straight to their current class.
+Any student who is less than 20 minutes late arriving in their class should check in with their teacher to have their attendance changed from UNVERIFIED to LATE by their teacher.
+If a student arrives more than 20 minutes late, their attendance will be shown as UNVERIFIED and an automated absence notification will be sent home.

 In order to be considered a full-time student, ESBCHS requires that students adhere to Black Gold School Division’s Administrative Procedure 335 on Student Course Loads which reads as follows:

 In order to make optimum use of facilities and resources, high school students are to register in sufficient courses each year in order to allow for graduation within three (3) years.